AAROC/DevOps/ISSUE_TEMPLATE.md

 Please suggest a tag to the issue from the list provided, if relevant.

+**If you have a general question enhancement, or suggestion, please consider starting a thread on [the discussion forum](http://discourse.sci-gaia.eu)**
 # Repository information

 <!-- to make things easier for us, tell us which version of the code you are using: